How to Figure out your Values

 STEP 1: Begin with an Open Mind

-You have never done this particular exercise at this point in your life.
+Firstly, you have never done this particular exercise at this point in your life.
 That is a fact.
-Now act as if this is the first time you are doing this.
+Therefore, let’s act as if this is the first time you are doing this.

 The mind of a beginner is the first step to embark on a creative, personal development process.